paulsona1/CHR-Associate-DS-HatCHRy/CH Robinson Classifier work.md

                   14.74186255

 Now, do some exploratory data analysis.
+We begin by assessing the possibility of duplication within the orders data.
+We find a single duplicate request_id, corresponding to request_id **f0293ccd87b445f5989c6c68726608dc**.
+On inspection of these duplicate request_id, they appear to be

 ```R